materialsinnovation/pymks/doc/intro.rst

     y_pred = homogenize_model.predict(X_test, periodic_axes=[0, 1])
 The ``MKSHomogenizationModel`` generates low dimensional representations of microstructures and regression methods to predict effective properties.
-Let's take a look at the low dimensional representations.
+Take a look at the low dimensional representations.

 .. code:: python